theZMC/zmc.dev/src/pages/posts/how-to-store-your-dotfiles-on-github.md

 ### What is Cron?
 Cron is a time-based job scheduler that runs commands at specified intervals.
 It's been around since the 1970s and is still used today.
 It's a great tool for automating tasks that need to be run on a regular basis.
-For example, you can use cron to automatically back up your database every night at 2am.
+The canonical example is a cron job that runs every night at midnight to back up your database.

 ### How to Use Cron
 Cron is a system service that runs in the background on POSIX-based systems (Linux, Mac, etc.).
 It's configured by editing